-It seemed absurd; that they’d come all this way at the hope of- What?
+It seemed absurd.
+That they’d come all this way in the hope of — what?
 Finding more?
 Finding peace?
 Surviving?
-Survival was obsolete; the instinct which had once decided everything was abstracted the moment she’d stopped breathing; changed instantaneously; rendered pointless.
+Survival was obsolete: the instinct which had once decided everything was abstracted the moment she’d stopped breathing; changed instantaneously; rendered pointless.
 But he had learned to adapt, ever malleable; his instincts adjusted for continuity.
 So at first he treated her passing as just another obstacle to overcome; something he could remedy with more supplies, a sturdier shelter, more kindling.
 It wasn’t until a day later that it became apparent: there was no continuity.
 There was nothing.
 It struck him as he returned to camp, clutching a bundle of sticks to feed the dwindling fire, the senselessness of it all.
-He halted, his brain restarting, recalibrating.
+He halted, his brain restarting, re-calibrating.
 What now?
 He didn’t want to think, anything to keep his mind from her, he didn’t want to stop, but he couldn’t move.
 He pictured her face.
 He shook uncontrollably, dropping to his knees, clutching the bundle tighter.
 He stayed that way for a time.
 And then a distant memory formed behind his eyes, replacing the acute pain in his chest with a dull ache.
-He began walking again.
+He began to walk.

 It was high noon by the time he got to the road.
 Empty of course.
 It was comforting in a way; the hushed trees surrounding him standing vigil, sharing his loss.
 He kept walking.
 The road seemed endless, but so was his new-found resolve, ceaseless, pulled by an intangible force.
 The sun began to set.
 The trees were less comforting now, he’d mistaken their apathy for empathy.
 Or was it dominance?
 Triumphant in the knowledge that they would outlast.
 He pushed on.